bread133/DemoEngine/README.md

 <code>cmake ..</code>

-3. If you want to compile file, do next line for example:
+3. If you want to compile file, execute next line for example:

 <code>cmake --build . --config RELEASE</code>